davidkpiano/rrf-docs/field_actions.md

 - `model` _(String)_: the model indicated as blurred (not focused)

 ## `actions.setPristine(model)`
-Returns an action that, when handled by a `formReducer`, changes the `.pristine` state of the field model in the form to `true`, as well as the corresponding `.dirty` state to `false`.
+Returns an action that, when handled by a `formReducer`, changes the `.pristine` state of the field model in the form to `true`.

 The "pristine" state indicates that the user has not interacted with this field model yet.